 Did you know that many of the West End shows have a weekly lottery you can enter to “win” the chance to purchase discount priced tickets?
 You don’t get a choice of date or time but we managed to bag 4 tickets for £80, the price of our seats normally £77.50 each!
 Being massive fans of the Film we literally couldn’t wait, it was all the girls talked about for a week and we were NOT disappointed!
 I still cannot believe how talented the children in it are!
 They sing, they dance, they act, they play instruments and they stick it to the man!
 Jake Sharp as Dewy Finn is phenomenal he literally made the night for me!
 Created for the stage by Andrew Lloyd Webber, the show includes 14 new songs added to the original ones from the movie, there is a great mix of styles and songs for everyone to enjoy.
 The live band makes you feel like you are at a concert which adds to the atmosphere.
 If you get a chance to see Schoo of Rock you won’t be disappointed.

 ✅13.
-Turn on the Christmas Lights : 6th December 2019 Our Christmas Lighthouse, is famous for it’s stunning Christmas light displays which get better and better each year.
+Turn On The Christmas Lights: 6th December 2019 Our Christmas Lighthouse, is famous for its stunning Christmas light displays which get better and better each year.
 Not only did 2019 mark the 10th year but I got to switch the lights on.
-I’ve always wanted to turn on the Christmas lights like the used in the early years of XFactor.
+I’ve always wanted to turn on the Christmas lights like they used in the early years of XFactor.
 They’d send the singers back to their hometown to turn the lights on to rapturous applause and ample knickers being thrown.
 Every year we visit Our Christmas Lighthouse, especially on Christmas Eve and Carols on the Petwyn always signifies the ramping up of Christmas festivities, being involved in switching on the lights was literally like a dream come true!

 After the first song George, Andrew, Pepsi and Shirlie encouraged everyone to get up and dance, and dance they did.
 The concert hall of Lighthouse Poole has a sprung floor even if you can’t dance 1000 people bopping away you were flung into the air with glee!
 We sang and we danced along to the sensational vocals, choreography and an amazing live band.
 Gutted when the show ended, even more, gutted when I watched mums videos back and realised that squealing in the background was me *see 19 & 28 does not bode well*.
 ‘Young Guns’ and ‘Club Tropicana’ are now my go-to jam!
 Living the dream!